SPatel29/JDBC_Personal_Project/README.md

   * Provide a menu option
   * Create privileges to allow users, such as admin and employee, different commands they can enact
   * Allow users to login
-  * Use Java features such as taking in user input, conditional statements and loops to help provide a better user expereince
+  * Use Java features such as taking in user input, conditional statements, and loops to help provide a better user experience